kovzol/csoamoba/3.4/README.md

 ### Running the game

-Issue `run.sh` or `make`.
+Issue `./run.sh` or `make`.

 ### Recompiling the game

-After editing the file [CSAV34.PAS](CSAV34.PAS) (warning: it is a [CP 852](https://en.wikipedia.org/wiki/Code_page_852) encoded file), issue `compile.sh`.
+After editing the file [CSAV34.PAS](CSAV34.PAS) (warning: it is a [CP 852](https://en.wikipedia.org/wiki/Code_page_852) encoded file), issue `./compile.sh`.
 Then run the game.
 Lazy users may simply type `make` to compile and run the program consecutively.

 #### Changes on the original source code